SoftFx/AlgoBots/TPtoAllNewPositionsInPercents/README.md

 ### SymbolsSettings
 This is a dictionary, where the key is the name of the symbol, and the value this is a string in the format: *TP=value; MinVolume=value*.
 Where TP is profit in range [0..+inf), and MinVolume the min limit volume is greater than 0.

+### ExcludedSymbols
+This is a list of symbols witch should be ignored for the bot.

+### TpForCurrentPriceInPips
+This is value should be applied to current price if current price is better than calculated expected TP (available only for TP in pips)